 A person with an associate’s degree in the Great Lakes Bay Region makes 35% more than someone with a high school diploma.
 That’s an average salary of $41,300.

-"I was able to get one of my first jobs through Delta's Career Services office.
+"I was able to get one of my first jobs through Delta's Career Development office.
 I’m a shy person and their mock interviews really helped me prepare for the job interview."

 Delta College Graduate, Northwood 3+1 program